neondatabase/website/content/docs/import/import-from-postgres.md

 ## Run a test migration

 It is recommended that you run a test migration before migrating your production database.
-Make sure you can successfully migrate your data to the new database and connect your applications to it.
+Make sure you can successfully migrate data to the new database and connect to it.
 Before starting the actual migration, create a database dump and address any issues that show up.
-In Neon, you can very quickly create a test database, obtain the connection string, and delete the database when you are finished testing.
+In Neon, you can quickly create a test database, obtain the connection string, and delete the database when you are finished with it.
 See [Create a database](/docs/manage/databases#create-a-database).

 ## Other migration options